Engineering students get a feel for industry

 5. disposal

-The students were shown around MVV by Sarah Cartmill Community Liaison Manager who gave a presentation and site tour.
-The presentation and tour allowed our students to see how multi aspects of engineering which they are learning about in college come together in the industry.
+Sarah Cartmill, the Community Liaison Manager, showed the students around MVV and gave a presentation and site tour.
+The presentation and tour allowed our students to see how the multifaceted aspects of engineering they are learning about in college come together in the industry.

-Sky a student on the visit said, “It has been a very informative trip, I love the robots and I now know this is the sort of thing I want to do as a career.
-It was really good seeing how they make the specialised robots and how it all works.”
+Sky, a student on the visit, said, “It has been a very informative trip.
+I love the robots and now know this is the sort of thing I want to do as a career.
+I loved seeing how they make the specialised robots and how it all works.”

-John one of the students who visited ATL said, “It is definitely beneficial getting opportunities like this to see how these businesses work and what it would be like to work here or somewhere similar.”
+John, one of the students who visited ATL, said, “It is beneficial getting opportunities like this to see how these businesses work and what it would be like to work here or somewhere similar.”